-There has been some confusion regarding this particular guitar, but the story basically goes that sometime during the Blind Faith North American tour, for which the opening acts for Blind Faith included Free, Taste and Delaney & Bonnie; Clapton and Kossoff swapped guitars.
-[Paul Kossoff – The Back Street Crawler; Tom Guerra] According to what we’ve been able to find, this happened either in July or August 1969 [Concerts Wiki – Blind Faith]
+There has been some confusion regarding this particular guitar, but the story basically goes that sometime during the Blind Faith North American tour, for which the opening acts for Blind Faith included Free, Taste, and Delaney & Bonnie; Clapton and Paul Kossoff (Free) swapped guitars.
+[Paul Kossoff – The Back Street Crawler; Tom Guerra] This most likely happened either in July or August 1969 [Concerts Wiki – Blind Faith]

 As far as these things go, this story seems to be pretty solid.
 It is known that Paul Kossoff gave Eric his Les Paul Custom in exchange for a Darkburst Les Paul that Eric played on the Blind Faith tour.
 This has indeed been confirmed by Eric himself in a typescript note that accompanied the above mentioned Les Paul Standard Darkburst which was sold in 2000 at Christie’s [Eric Clapton/Paul Kossoff/Cream/Blind Faith/Free – Christie’s]

 Unfortunately, Clapton was only seen playing a three-pickup Les Paul Custom around these dates, and Kossoff himself was never seen playing such a guitar prior to the exchange – he only had a two-pickup 1955 Custom which was actually one of his first guitars (more on this guitar on Paul Kossoff’s gear page).
-This was years prior to 1968/69 when the exchange took place, so it is unlikely that Kossoff still had the Custom with him.
+This was years prior to 1968/69 when the exchange took place, so it is possible that Kossoff didn’t have that Custom anymore.

-The possible solution to this mystery might simply be that Eric was never photographed using Kossoff’s Les Paul Custom, and Kossoff himself was never photographed with it prior to the exchange.
-Clapton continued using the three-pickup Les Paul Custom (presumably the same one seen on the Disraeli Gears sessions) with Delaney and Bonnie, and in 1979 he gave that guitar to Albert Lee.
+One possible solution to this mystery might simply be that Eric was never photographed using Kossoff’s Les Paul Custom, and Kossoff himself was never photographed with it prior to the exchange.
+Clapton used a three-pickup Les Paul Custom (presumably the same one seen on the Disraeli Gears sessions) with Delaney and Bonnie, and in 1979 he gave that guitar to Albert Lee.
 All this time Kossoff’s Custom is somewhere safe among Clapton’s guitars.